SiteRelEnby/anduril2/README.md

 # Changes from upstream

+The goal is to keep reasonable commonality with base anduril, e.g. 7H, 9H, and 10H config menus stay in the same place; only things most people don't use that much like momentary and sunset modes or ramp style toggle should be moved.
+In general, avoiding removing functionality completely, just making stuff that gets in the way less easy to accidentally hit, and ideally adding some modularity for the user to decide which changes to include.
+Right now most changes are not modular.

 ## All lights

 * Several less used options have been moved
-  * Aux config moved to 8C/8H to make it harder to accidentally hit from 6C/H
+  * Aux config moved to 8C/8H to make it harder to accidentally hit when trying to do 6C/H
+    * TODO: Make this configurable at build-time?
+Since it might make more sense to keep aux on 7C for single channel lights.
-  * Ramp style selection moved to 9C (does anyone reqlly change ramps that often?...)
+  * Ramp style selection moved to 8C (does anyone really change ramps that often?...)
   * Momentary mode moved to 12C (may move again in the future)
   * Sunset timer moved to 12H
 * Use a less bzr/bizarre VCS